Vancouver East (provincial electoral district)

 Vancouver East was a provincial electoral district for the Legislative Assembly of British Columbia, Canada.
 It first appeared on the hustings in the general election of 1933.
 It and the other new Vancouver ridings in this year, Vancouver-Burrard, Vancouver-Point Grey and Vancouver Centre, were all created from the old Vancouver City riding, which was a six-member seat.
 Vancouver East was a two-member seat.

-For a full listing of Vancouver ridings, historical and current, please see Vancouver (electoral districts).